It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

 Doing so means being properly prepared before you get on the bike, though.
 Having all of your essential accessories ready and within reach will help you avoid any unnecessary interruptions to your flow.

-For example, if you’re doing structured interval training sessions on TrainerRoad or Wahoo Systm, or a Zwift Workout, you don’t want to run out of water in the middle of a long interval at FTP (Functional Threshold Power).
+For example, if you’re doing structured interval training sessions on TrainerRoad or Wahoo SYSTM, or you’re following a Zwift training plan, you don’t want to run out of water in the middle of a long interval at FTP (Functional Threshold Power).

 Likewise, if you’ve joined a virtual group ride or Zwift race, having to stop to refill a bottle, or having to get off the bike because you’ve forgotten to turn on your fan, likely means losing the draft of the group you’re in, and the end of any hopes of a good result.